 “Such an outcome would be a true disaster for Taiwan,” he said.

-Hsu also said that the KMT bill’s exclusion of drone procurement, which is covered by the Cabinet’s bill, was “extremely dangerous” given China’s escalating “gray zone” coercion and other potential military actions to take Taiwan.
+The KMT bill’s exclusion of drone procurement, which is covered by the Cabinet’s bill, is “extremely dangerous” given China’s escalating “gray zone” coercion and other potential military actions to take Taiwan, Hsu said.

-Later in the day, President Lai Ching-te (賴清德) also noted the omission of drones and AI-assisted command and control systems in the KMT’s and the TPP’s bills.
+Later in the day, President William Lai (賴清德) also noted the omission of drones and artificial intelligence-assisted command and control systems in the KMT’s and TPP’s bills.

-Excluding these critical systems shows the opposition’s lack of understanding of modern warfare, Lai said at the Democratic Progressive Party’s Central Standing Committee meeting in Taipei, calling on nonpartisan support for the Cabinet’s “comprehensive” special defense budget bill.
+Excluding these critical systems shows the opposition’s lack of understanding of modern warfare, Lai said at a Democratic Progressive Party Central Standing Committee meeting in Taipei, calling on nonpartisan support for the Cabinet’s “comprehensive” special defense budget bill.